mshakya/PiReT-OME/README.md

             This folder contains results of quality trimming or filtering.
 This folder was generated using the same script that filteres reads in [EDGE](https://bioedge.lanl.gov/edge_ui/) pipeline.

 `sum_gene_count`: directory with results of reads count per sample.
 Calculated using `htseq-count  -t gene -q -i locus_tag`.
-Also see `readcounts.expriment.txt`.
+Also see `readcounts.experiment.txt`.

 `eukarya.fai`: Indexed reference sequence from `eukarya.fa` using `samtools faidx`.
 A four column table with NAME, LENGTH, OFFSET, LINEBASES, and LINEWIDTH